canonical/charm-relation-interfaces/interfaces/certificate_transfer/v0/README.md

 ### Requirer

-- Is expected to send its highest supported version number and use the provided certificate and/or CA certificate and/or chain to authenticate communications.
+- Is expected to send 0 as a version number and use the provided certificate and/or CA certificate and/or chain to authenticate communications.

 ## Relation Data